 The Sensing section of Chapter 2 discusses the desirability of using non conventional sensors for DFA deployments in substations and in distributed feeder locations.
 The primary motivation is to achieve a total installed cost that makes widespread deployment more economically feasible than possible with conventional CTs and PTs.
-This need applies to application of DFA technology and to present and future application of other advanced monitoring functions.
+This applies to DFA technology and to present and future application of other advanced monitoring functions.

-The Power Systems Engineering Research Center (PSERC) has agreed to fund a project to perform comparative characterization of multiple non conventional types of sensors.
+The Power Systems Engineering Research Center (PSERC) is funding a project to perform comparative characterization of multiple non conventional types of sensors.
 Texas A&M University leads this effort.
-The project will install multiple types of non conventional sensors electrically in parallel with conventional CTs and PTs.
-It will use DFA equipment that has been modified to accept low-energy inputs to monitor the outputs of the various non conventional sensors.
-An unmodified DFA unit will monitor the conventional CTs and PTs to provide a basis for comparison.
+The project will install multiple types of non conventional sensors electrically in parallel with conventional PTs.
+It will use DFA equipment that has been modified to accept low-energy inputs, to monitor the outputs of the non conventional sensors.
+An unmodified DFA unit will monitor conventional PTs to provide a basis for comparison.
+This is a voltage-only comparison.
+Similar types of comparisons are needed to quantify current sensors.